 When director John Carpenter first unleashed a masked psychopath named Michael Myers on an unsuspecting American populace in 1978, he never could have expected that the series would debut its 12th film 43 years later.
 Say what you will of the relative quality of the sequels in the Halloween arcana (here’s our ranking of all 12 of them), but the definitive American slasher has had some serious staying power.
 Knives, bullets and firestorms have had little effect in reducing Michael’s marketability.

-Now, with David Gordon Green’s confoundingly titled Halloween hitting theaters as yet another sequel that obliterates previous continuity, it’s become more confusing than ever to know exactly how the movies in the Halloween series all fit together.
+Now, with David Gordon Green’s confoundingly titled Halloween and Halloween Kills hitting theaters as yet another sequel series that obliterates previous continuity, it’s become more confusing than ever to know exactly how the movies in the Halloween series all fit together.
 Allow us, then, to enlighten you.
 BEHOLD!
 The Paste guide to Halloween Franchise Continuity.

 Check out our helpful flowchart, and then the deeper explanations of each branching thread of continuity below, presented in (roughly) chronological order.

 Halloween (1978), Halloween II (1981), Halloween 4: The Return of Michael Myers (1988), Halloween 5: The Revenge of Michael Myers (1989), Halloween 6: The Curse of Michael Myers (1995)